desbma/sysstat_mail_report/README.md

 For the weekly and monthly reports to be generated properly, you may need to increase the value of `HISTORY` in `/etc/sysstat/sysstat`, to respectively at least 7 and 31.

-Stat files compressed with gzip, bzip2 or xz are handled properly.
+Stat files compressed with gzip, bzip2 or xz are supported.

+To enable the socket and tcp reports, you need to edit the `SADC_OPTIONS` variable in `/etc/sysstat/sysstat` to add `-S SNMP,IPV6`.

 ## Usage